 Just Remember

-- Teach your child basic “street smarts” to keep their bodies safe.
-A must.
+- Teaching your child basic ‘street smarts’ to keep their bodies safe is a must.

 Do